 Chapman has also served as Chairman of the Board of the ECHL since June of 2006 and was selected as the ECHL Executive of the Year in 2005 and 2006 - the only two-time winner in the 22-year history of the league.

 Toby Jeffreys is the Majority Owner, Chairman and Alternate Governor for the Atlanta Gladiators.
-With 17 years in the ECHL, Jeffreys currently serves on the Finance/Audit Committee for the League and has served on the Executive and Business Strategy Committees.
+Honored to be celebrating his 20th season in the ECHL, Jeffreys currently serves on the Executive Committee and is Chair of the Finance/Audit Committee for the league.

 Possessing a strong sports business background, Jeffreys also has prior ownership in minor league baseball, a charter jet company, real estate and over 25 years in a family owned steel service center business.

 He currently sits on The Heritage School Board of Trustees and is Chairman of the A.L. & M.H.
-Family Foundation.
-Jeffreys and his wife Vicki reside in Newnan, with their son and daughter.
-Jeffreys has two grown daughters, Katie, a Doctor of Pharmacy and Kristin, a lawyer.
-Both received their degrees from Samford University in Birmingham.
+Jeffreys Family Foundation.
+Jeffreys and his wife Vicki reside in Newnan, GA and have four children and one grandson.

 A 1982 Georgia Tech graduate with a degree in Electrical Engineering, Tom is a partner with The Inglett & Stubbs Group, where he has worked since graduation.
 A Senior Project Manager for Inglett & Stubbs LLC until May, 2011, his electrical construction projects have included the Atlanta Olympic Stadium, Turner Field, Philips Arena, The Arena at Gwinnett Center, and Cool Ray Field, home of the Atlanta Braves AAA farm team.
 Tom is currently employed with Inglett & Stubbs International, which was established in 2004 to support the U.S. Military’s critical need for qualified technicians in Afghanistan & Iraq.
 Tom is also co-owner of Greyledge Thoroughbreds, which breeds and races horses in New York and Pennsylvania, and Gaming and Sports Moguls, operators of Battle & Brew, established in 2005 as the first gaming and e-sports bar in the United States, and GASM Media, a production company for online video and audio content.
 He is a member of the Advisory Board for the School of Electrical and Computer Engineering at Georgia Tech, and a Silver Sponsor of the Chick-fil-A Peach Bowl.
 Tom’s volunteer activities have included working with the Georgia Society of Professional Engineers MathCounts program for Middle School-aged students, serving as Neighborhood Coordinator for the Leukemia and Lymphoma Society, and hosting fundraising events for the Georgia Chapter of the Alzheimer’s Association.